ShowLiao/todolist/README.md

 * [x] Add support for completion due dates for todo items (and display within listview item)
 * [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds (I added colors for priority)
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:
 Added Google Map integration when tapping on location of the todo item.